KatiaVi/SmartFlashCards/README.md

 6. Anne goes back to her deck page and clicks `Practice Deck`.
 7. Now Anne can review her words/phrases.

-8. Anne flies to Germany with her German knowlege.
+8. Anne flies to Germany and awes everyone with her knack for the German language!

 ## Tech Stack
 Data Storage: